tanandy/galaxie-clans/README.md

 We build an Ansible toolkit for managing a set of Debian servers, a set of powerful roles made hand-in-hand by a senior system admin and a senior developer.

 Originaly written for managing a Home Network with external services.
-The project has shifted to managing digital survival of clans entities.
+The project has shifted to managing digital survival of clanic entities.

 Galaxie is a true mix of the two world, by luck author Tuux and Mo have made the necessary to have no compromise.

-* Pure System Admin compliance
-* Pure Syntax Devs compliance
+Bear in mind folks: Tech purity is cancer of mind.

 It will be an honor if you could use our work in any way.
 Be it as-is or as code samples.